JSainsburyPLC/image-finder/README.md

 `git clone --single-branch -b build/maven https://github.com/jayfeng-sainy/image-finder.git`

-Both builds come with `spring-boot-starter-web` as a dependency, we would prefer you to use spring but you are definitely free to choose other frameworks/libraries if you see fit.
+Both builds come with `spring-boot-starter-web` as a dependency, we would prefer you to use Spring but you are definitely free to choose other frameworks/libraries if you see fit.

 ## Assessment